undomained/teds/examples/exp3_rad_offset_gain/README.md

 - See [rad_offset_gain+python-publish.yml](.github/workflows/rad_offset_gain+container.yml) file for the container workflow source code.
 - See [Actions/rad_offset_gain - Container Image](https://github.com/undomained/teds/actions/workflows/rad_offset_gain+container.yml) for the latest run.

+### Notes

+To keep costs low and shorten pipeline execution time, certain sections of the templates have been commented out, as this project serves only as a demonstration.